-Reverberation is well known by causing great interest in the listeners and to provide more enjoyable sonorities.
-Besides that, modifications in the reverberation space consists on a common resource (almost a \textit{clich\'{e}}) to surprise and attract the listener.
-An implementation of the reverb recipe described is on the \massa\ toolbox~\cite{MASSA}
+A sound with an artificial reverberation can be achieved by a simple convolution of $R$ (called reverberation impulse response) with the sound sequence $T$, as described in Section~\ref{subsec:filtros}.
+Reverberation is well known for causing great interest in listeners and to provide sonorities that are more enjoyable.
+Furthermore, modifications in the reverberation consist in a common technique (almost a \textit{clich\'{e}}) to surprise and attract the listener.
+The musical piece \emph{Re-verb} explores reverberations in various settings.~\cite{MASSA}

-\subsubsection{ADSR Envelopes}
+\subsubsection{ADSR envelopes}

-The volume variation along the duration of sound is crucial to our timbre perception.
-The volume envelope known as ADSR (\emph{Attack-Decay-Sustain-Release}), has many implementations in both hardware and software synthesizers.
-A pioneer implementation can be found in the Hammond Novachord synthesizer of 1938 and some variants are cited below~\cite{ADSR}.

-The scholastic ADSR envelope is characterized by 4 parameters: attack duration (time in which sound reaches its maximum amplitude), decay duration (follows the attack immediately), level of sustain volume (in which the volume remains stable after the decay) and release duration (after sustain section, this is the duration needed for amplitude to reach zero or final value).
-Note that the sustain duration is not specified because it is the difference between the duration itself and the durations of attack, decay and sustain.
+The variation of loudness along the duration of a sound is crucial to our timbre perception.
+The intensity envelope known as ADSR (\emph{Attack-Decay-Sustain-Release}) has many implementations in both hardware and software synthesizers.
+A pioneering implementation can be found in the Hammond Novachord synthesizer of 1938 and some variants are mentioned below~\cite{ADSR}.
+The canonical ADSR envelope is characterized by 4 parameters: attack duration (time at which the sound reaches its maximum amplitude), decay duration (follows the attack immediately), level of sustained intensity (in which the intensity remains stable after the decay) and release duration (after sustained section, this is the duration needed for amplitude to reach zero or final value).
+Note that the sustain duration is not specified because it is the difference between the total duration and the sum of the attack, decay and release durations.

-The ADSR envelope with durations $\Delta_A$, $\Delta_D$ and $\Delta_R$, with total duration $\Delta$ and sustain level $a_S$, given by the fraction of the maximum amplitude, to be aplyed to any sound sequence $T_i=\{t_i\}$, can be presented as:
+The ADSR envelope with durations $\Delta_A$, $\Delta_D$ and $\Delta_R$, with total duration $\Delta$ and sustain level $a_S$, given as the fraction of the maximum amplitude, to be applied to any sound sequence $T=\{t_i\}$ (ideally also with duration $\Delta$), can be expressed as: